-The majority of people recover from concussion within 2 - 4 weeks if they follow the correct steps.
-However, despite being temporary symptoms in the majority of cases, living with concussion can still be very difficult.
-People who are frequent sports players might find it particularly difficult to be removed from play, and may struggle with resting if they are used to being active.
+Most people recover from concussion within 2-4 weeks if they follow the correct steps as outlined earlier in this publication.
+However, despite being temporary symptoms in most people's cases, living with concussion can still be very difficult.
 Concussion can also cause emotional disturbances such as depression and anxiety.
 Help is available.
-Contact our nurse-led helpline on 0808 800 2244 (Monday - Friday, 9am-5pm) or helpline@headway.org.uk for information, support and a listening ear .
+Contact our nurse-led helpline on 0808 800 2244 (Monday - Friday, 9am-5pm) or helpline@headway.org.uk for information, support and a listening ear if you just need to talk to someone about your experiences.
 You can also contact Samaritans on 116 123.